IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 use case analysis is outside the scope of this document.

 This document analyses scenarios where all the multi-technology IP links, supported by the optical network, are intra-domain (intra-AS/intra-area), such as PE-BR, PE-P, BR-P, P-P IP links.
-Therefore the inter-domain IP links are always single-technology links supported by Ethernet physical links.
+Therefore the inter-domain IP links are always single-technology links supported by single-technology Ethernet links between physically adjacent IP routers.

-The analysis of scenarios with multi-technology inter-domain IP links is outside the scope of this document.

 Therefore, if inter-domain links between the optical domains exist, they would be used to support multi-domain optical services, which